thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-troubleshoot-operational-device.md

 <properties
-   pageTitle="Résolution des problèmes d'un appareil StorSimple déployé | Microsoft Azure" description="Décrit comment diagnostiquer et corriger les erreurs qui se produisent sur un appareil StorSimple actuellement déployé et opérationnel." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Troubleshoot a deployed StorSimple device | Microsoft Azure" description="Describes how to diagnose and fix errors that occur on a StorSimple device that is currently deployed and operational." services="storsimple" documentationCenter="NA" authors="SharS"